MatthiasKainer/draft-article/README.md

 And this is where things start to fall apart in JavaScript.

-Remember our previous example in JavaScript, and change the code as we did in f#.
+Remember our previous example in JavaScript, and change the code as we did in F#.

 ```js
 let test_data = `